jnitlion/jnitlion.github.io/README.md

 # Jes Itliong — Personal Academic Website

-A single-page, static personal website for Jester (Jes) N. Itliong — Physics PhD candidate at Michigan Technological University.
+A single-page, static personal website for Jester (Jes) N. Itliong, Physics PhD candidate at Michigan Technological University.
 Plain HTML/CSS with a small amount of vanilla JavaScript.
 No frameworks, no build step.